 Data suggests they could be right.
 Government statistics show that individuals employed in the retail industry commit suicide at a higher rate than normal and are far more likely to commit suicide at work.

-The issue of workplace suicide gained attention this summer after the Bureau of Labor Statistics reported an 11 percent increase in 2018 in the number of on-the-job suicides, hitting the highest level the nation has ever had of 304.
-The figures should act as a reminder to companies that the threat needs to be included in their workplace violence prevention efforts.
+The issue of workplace suicide gained attention this past summer after the Bureau of Labor Statistics reported an 11 percent increase in 2018 in the number of on-the-job suicides, hitting the highest level the nation has ever had of 304.
+The figures should act as a reminder to companies that the mental health crisis needs to be included in their workplace violence prevention efforts.
 Although a worker who is violent to others may result in more victims, an employee’s suicide at work can have a serious and long-lasting effect on employees’ psyches.
 Experts note that the act of carrying out a suicide at work is a clear indication of problems in the work environment, one that can portend other violent and disruptive behavior.